 And with the medal table showing Norway joint-top with seven total podiums as of the time of this publishing, the Scandinavian power continues to maintain its hold on the record for most Winter Olympics medals won by a country, with 310 and counting.

 STRENGTH IN NUMBERS

-As of the Opening Ceremonies (which gave us a classic new meme), the U.S. came in flexing its muscle of sheer volume, which reflected a larger theme in this year's Games.
+As of the Opening Ceremonies, the U.S. came in flexing its muscle of sheer volume, which reflected a larger theme in this year's Games.